 Brake System Warning Lights:

-- Anti-Lock Brake System – This alerts you to a possible malfunction in the ABS system.
+Anti-Lock Brake System – This alerts you to a possible malfunction in the ABS system or that you are due for a brake replacement service.
 The light will also come on if you’re driving with the parking brake on.

 Informative Warning Lights

 Daytime Running Lights – Your daytime running lights are on.